-Other actors reported to be in the cast include: Olivier Award winner Benedict Cumberbatch (Frankenstein, "Sherlock") as "Little" Charles Aiken, the son of Mattie Fae Aiken; Tony nominee Margo Martindale (Cat on a Hot Tin Roof) as Mattie Fae; Oscar winner Chris Cooper ("Adaptation") as Mattie Fae's husband, Charlie Aiken; Dermot Mulroney ("My Best Friend's Wedding") as Steve Heidebrecht; Oscar nominee Lewis as Karen Weston, who is engaged to Steve; Oscar nominee Abigail Breslin (The Miracle Worker, "Little Miss Sunshine") as 14-year-old Jean Fordham, the rebellious, pot-smoking daughter of Barbara (Roberts).
+Other actors reported to be in the cast include: Olivier Award winner Benedict Cumberbatch ( Frankenstein, "Sherlock") as "Little" Charles Aiken, the son of Mattie Fae Aiken; Tony nominee Margo Martindale ( Cat on a Hot Tin Roof) as Mattie Fae; Oscar winner Chris Cooper ("Adaptation") as Mattie Fae's husband, Charlie Aiken; Dermot Mulroney ("My Best Friend's Wedding") as Steve Heidebrecht; Oscar nominee Lewis as Karen Weston, who is engaged to Steve; Oscar nominee Abigail Breslin ( The Miracle Worker, "Little Miss Sunshine") as 14-year-old Jean Fordham, the rebellious, pot-smoking daughter of Barbara (Roberts).

+Sam Shepard ( Heartless) is reportedly in talks to play the gone-missing patriarch Beverly Weston.
+Beverly's disappearance at the top of Letts' three-hour Pulitzer Prize-honored, Tony Award-winning play sets the story into motion.
 The darkly comic August drama is a large ensemble piece (with three sisters at its core) set in a rambling house in Oklahoma.
 Letts also penned the screenplay.
 Wells (TV's "E.R." and "Shameless") will helm the film adaptation.